Simandy/codewords/README.md

 ## <a href="tools">Reading in digital space</a>
 Over the course we will be exploring reading in a number of digital spaces, so here are some resources and instructions for each of those.

+## <a href="Class list">Class repo list</a>
+So here are your repos.
+Remember to always leave the credit/comments if you use someone else's code!